How the Employment Rights Act is changing employment tribunal time limits

 What you need to do

-The precise timing of these steps will depend on when the detail of the new legislation is finalised and when the changes come into force.
-However, employers can begin preparing now:
+The timing of some of these actions will depend on when the detail of the new laws is finalised and when the changes come into force.
+However, you can start to plan now:

 How Bhayani Law can help you